Doplax/Doplax/README.md

 ### **A passionate junior Full-Stack from Spain**

-- 🔭 I’m currently working as a web developer at [Tecsolda](https://tecsolda.com/)
+- 🔭 I’m currently working as a Front-End at [VASS](https://vasscompany.com/)

 ## Languages and Tools: